FarsetLabs/farsetlabs.github.io/about/ops_manual.md

   * PoC for internal community engagement
   * Responsible for internal social events and member relations
   * PoC for member induction and 'soft landing' discussions
-* Projects:
-  * PoC for project storage, resources, and documentation
-  * Attempting to prevent conflict between member projects
-  * Driving project documentation and PR.
-  * Along with the Projects Room NEM, drives the function and layout of the Project Room to suit the needs of the Farset Community.
 * Project-Room:
   * Management and monitoring of Project equipment and resources including but not limited to 3D printer.
   * Attempting to prevent conflict between member project resource requirements.